openblack/bw2-modding/file_formats/bwm.md

 ```

 ### Model Cleaves
-Named like this in bwmTool reader, don't know what it's used for
+Named like this in bwmTool reader, don't know what it's used for.
 ```
 uint_32 modelCleaveCount;
 float[3] modelCleave[modelCleaveCount]